drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_12.md

     - VK: Recap
     - Students: Listen

+- 5:15 mins

+    - VK: Demonstrate concepts of evolutionary game theory using cards (get as many cards as C and Ds, distribute in class, see what happens).
+    - Students: Participate

-- 20:30 mins
+- 15:35 mins

-    - VK: Lecture on Repeated games
+    - VK: Lecture on EGT.
     - Students: Listen

-- 30:35 mins
+- 35:45 mins

-    - VK: Discussion about types of tournaments and Axelrod's tournament
+    - VK: Example of proving ESS
     - Students: Listen

-- 35:40 mins

-    - VK: Lectures showing examples of finitely repeated games
-    - Students: Listen

-- 40:45 mins

-    - VK: Discuss effect of infinite repetition
-    - Students: Participate

 - 45:50 mins